 1 pound 80% lean ground beef

-4 Tandir Rolls
+4 Tandir Rolls (recipe below)

 In a small bowl, combine the molasses and spices.
 In a medium bowl add the molasses mixture to the ground beef and mix until thoroughly combined.
 Form the meat into four equally sized patties and cook to desired temperature.